 I stared at the three figures.
 And then an idea hit me.

 The big surly guy sees a woman in a skimpy top walking down the street.
 He tries to put the moves on her.
 She responds with some moves he wasn’t exactly expecting.
 Next thing he knows, he’s chained to a pole.
 Next thing she knows, a cop shows up wanting to know what’s going on.
 She has a kind of wanna-be innocent look on her face, which only adds to the scene.

-So now we have a sort of a domestic dispute on the sidewalk next to my MTH Big Al’s Soda Shop.
+So now we have a sort of a domestic dispute on the sidewalk next to my soda shop.
+Layouts are all about creating vignettes.

 So how do they look, exactly?
 Well, here’s a picture from a layout using Homies.
 Most of them have exaggerated features and look more like cartoon characters than real people.
 The cop would pass on most any O scale layout, but most of the other figures wouldn’t pass on a serious modeler’s layout.

 But most serious modelers don’t run Lionel and they certainly don’t run Marx.
 And the figures are always the weak point on any serious modeler’s layout–do you want figures that look like cartoons, or would you prefer figures that look like department store mannequins?